 As one wanders through the different galleries, you are gradually brought into the world of Islam and how it was able to spread all over the world.
 From the Middle East to India, as well as China, strong Islamic influences can be seen in these places.
 Artefacts such as precious coins, weapons, and jewellery, are all on display in this museum.

 It can be seen that much effort was put into constructing this structure.
-True to its name as an arts museum, the ceiling is in itself an amazement.
+True to its name as an art museum, the ceiling is in itself amazing.
 When you are there, remember to keep looking up!
 Each section has a different dome that has been meticulously painted with an Islamic design.
 Look out for the inverted dome on the second floor as well!

 Make sure you head down to Islamic Arts Museum when you are in Kuala Lumpur!